run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/release-notes/helium.md

 For further information, see [Register ticket occurrence][14]

-### Simple - Agile Management at sight
+### Tasker - Agile Management at sight

-Simple was created with the purpose of bringing the concept of agile management to the tool.
+Tasker was created with the purpose of bringing the concept of agile management to the tool.
-Independently or clustered in one of the Problem, Change and Release solutions, Simple allows you to reuse Sprints, share resources, send activities to other Sprints and manage at sight.
+Independently or clustered in one of the Problem, Change and Release solutions, Tasker allows you to reuse Sprints, share resources, send activities to other Sprints and manage at sight.

-For further information, see [Simple][15]
+For further information, see [Tasker][15]

 ### Customer's area